Documentation

 Duo Universal Prompt

 We've already updated the Duo generic SAML service provider application hosted in Duo's service to support the Universal Prompt, so there's no action required on your part to update the application itself.
-You can activate the Universal Prompt experience for users of new and existing Duo generic SAML service provider applications from the Duo Admin Panel.
+If you created your generic SAML service provider application before March 2024, you can activate the Universal Prompt experience for users from the Duo Admin Panel. generic SAML service provider applications created after March 2024 have the Universal Prompt activated by default.

 Activate Universal Prompt